Motor vehicle registration: Australia

 Vehicles can be registered to companies or individuals.
 The registration certificate often also acts as proof of ownership, though technically this is not the case.
 Ownership is governed by common law.
 Ownership of the vehicle (if a secured financial asset) may be checked through the Personal Property Securities Register of the federal government, though this is not a mandatory register.
 Often some proof of entitlement by the state or territory agency, this document can be used as a secondary identity document of the operator.
 Along with the certificate, the agency also issues vehicle registration number plates.

 European Union

 Generally, privately built cars registered in any of the European Union countries must demonstrate compliance with a range of National regulations and EU directives, including, for example, that they have adequate seat-belt arrangement and a calculation of frontal/side impact resistance likely to protect passengers and pedestrians in certain types of accidents.
 Kit cars supplied as bare chassis without bodywork and with unguarded wheels do not meet EU safety criteria for registration.

+Portugal

+In Portugal vehicle registration is done by the Institute of Mobility and Transport (Instituto da Mobilidade e dos Transportes).
+The agency is responsible for issuing driver's licenses, registering vehicles, overseeing road safety, and regulating public transportation throughout the country.